×

 An extended period is bad for your back.
 So, get up, walk around, and do basic stretches to ease the day’s stress.
 Your back’s blood circulation will help it.

 Having strong bones helps prevent osteoporosis.
 This is one of the most common causes of back pain at a later age, particularly in women.
-You can keep the bones in your spine strong by consuming adequate calcium and vitamin D. include calcium:
+Getting enough calcium and vitamin D helps maintain strong and healthy spinal bones.

 • Milk